 “Oh, you know me.
 Everything is sunshine, lollipops, and rainbows in here,” Dalia replied, tapping her temple.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jude_the_invincibleWrite a Review